 HLA B27 is present only in 25% of the cases.

 Unlike ankylosing spondylitis, the radiological changes are not pronounced in undifferentiated spondyloarthropathies.
 Occasionally, X-ray may show evidence of periosteal new bone formation at sites of enthesitis.
 Enthesitis.
-Insertion of the Achilles tendon or plantar fascia on the calcaneus are particularly are more involved.
+Insertion of the Achilles tendon or plantar fascia on the calcaneus is particularly are more involved.
 X-rays may also show early syndesmophytes on the lumbar spine without bridging.

 Treatment of Undifferentiated Spondyloarthropathy